ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 <Head title="Client-side validation" />

-There are three ways of handling client-side validation with Superforms:
+There are two client-side validation options with Superforms:

 * The built-in browser validation, which doesn't require JavaScript to be enabled in the browser.
-* Using a Zod schema, usually the same one as on the server.
+* Using a validation schema, usually the same one as on the server.
 Requires JavaScript and [use:enhance](/concepts/enhance).
-* Using a Superforms validators object.
-Requires JavaScript and [use:enhance](/concepts/enhance).

-The last two are mutually exclusive, but the browser validation can be combined with any of them.
-Here's how it works:

 ## Built-in browser validation

-There is a web standard for [client-side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation), which doesn't require JavaScript and is virtually effortless to use with Superforms:
+There is a web standard for [form input](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation), which doesn't require JavaScript and is virtually effortless to use with Superforms:

 ### constraints

-To use the built-in browser constraints, just spread the `$constraints` store for a schema field on its input field:
+To use the built-in browser validation, just spread the `$constraints` store for a schema field on its input field:

 ```svelte
 <script lang="ts">